Cheap web hosting 1

 When you purchase through referral links on our site, we may earn a commission.
 This supports our testing and helps us maintain our editorial independence.

-Most cheap web hosts look like a great deal.
-Until you get your next bill in a year or two, that is.
+Most cheap web hosts look like a great deal … until you get your next bill in a year or two.
+That is usually when the renewal prices kick in and those tend to be 2-4x higher than the intro ones.

 I’ve tested all the most popular hosts out there.
 The ones that sneak in hidden fees.
 The ones that quadruple your price after a year (I’m looking at you, SiteGround).
 The ones that make you pay extra for what should be included by default.

 In this post, I break down the few hosts that are actually cheap.
-No hype.
-Just real prices, real features.
+Just real prices and real features.

 In a hurry?
 Here’s my shortlist of the top hosts and the price you can expect to pay over the long term (you can sort the table by clicking on the header row):